palikar/blog-hugo-files/content/projects/alisp.md

 ## Examples {#examples}

 Here I'll present several simple programs.
-The point is just to illustrate the syntax and prove that that there is, in fact, something that can be done with Alisp.^
+The point is just to illustrate the syntax and prove that that there is, in fact, something that can be done with Alisp.

 ### Hello world {#hello-world}